Stefangansevles/RemindMe/README.md

 # Did you know?

-RemindMe can also be used to set quick timers, for example 1 hour, 5 minutes, etc. [Take a look how](https://github.com/Stefangansevles/RemindMe/blob/master/How%20to%20use%20RemindMe.md#did-you-know)
+1) RemindMe can also be used to set quick timers, for example 1 hour, 5 minutes, etc. [Take a look how](https://github.com/Stefangansevles/RemindMe/blob/master/How%20to%20use%20RemindMe.md#did-you-know)

+2) RemindMe can create Advanced Reminders which opens up the possibility to **execute batch code** when the reminder pops up!
+I'll leave the possibilities with that up to you ;) [Take a look how](https://github.com/Stefangansevles/RemindMe/blob/master/How%20to%20use%20RemindMe.md#did-you-know--advanced-reminders)

 You can install RemindMe by downloading the installer and running it. ([SetupRemindMe.msi](https://github.com/Stefangansevles/RemindMe/blob/master/SetupRemindMe.msi))